-The study will describe how maternal and newborn interventions and services for small and sick newborns are implemented across the Ethiopian public health care system across these regions, and identify key challenges to and opportunities for improving preterm, LBW and sick newborn services nationwide.
+The research examined how maternal and newborn interventions and services for preterm, LBW and sick newborns are implemented across public health care system levels, and identified key challenges to and opportunities for improving services nationally.
+A post-discharge mortality study also provided insight into newborn outcomes after babies returned home from inpatient care.
 The findings will inform the development of recommendations to the FMOH on national programming to support the implementation, coverage and quality of select interventions and services to improve outcomes for small and sick newborns in Ethiopia.

 Manuscripts from this research are underway and cover topics including health systems readiness, quality of care, referral and transfer system, and post-discharge mortality.
 Once published, links to the articles will be added to this page.